-- 8.2 (1) Subject to this Ordinance, the court may, on the occasion of any entertainment or other special occasion, grant to any person an occasional liquor licence for one or more such occasions, subject to the following conditions: - (a) the location and other arrangements for the sale or consumption of alcohol for such occasions are all identical; and - (b) the licence is valid for a maximum of 26 specified occasions covering no more than 2 days in any 7 day period. - (2) Section 7(2) and (3) apply to an application for an occasional liquor licence as they apply to an application under that section.
+- 8.5 (1) Subject to this Ordinance, the court may, on the occasion of any entertainment or other special occasion, grant to any person an occasional liquor licence for one or more such occasions, subject to the following conditions: - (a) the location and other arrangements for the sale or consumption of alcohol for such occasions are all identical; and - (b) the licence is valid for 1 specified occasion covering no more than 2 days^6 . - (2) Section 7(2) and (3) apply to an application for an occasional liquor licence as they apply to an application under that section.